wix/stylable/packages/stylable.io/docs/guides/components-basics.md

 ## 1. Style a component

 Let's say you have a `Button` component with a render function per this example.
-You can style its JSX using the `className` property straight from the style object, or by executing and then [spreading](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes){:target="_blank"} the style [runtime function](./runtime.md) (see the `root` node as an example).
+You can style its JSX using the `className` property straight from the style object, or by executing the style [runtime function](./runtime.md) (see the `root` node as an example).

 ```js
 /* button.jsx */